-These playing machines appeared in the hallways of cinemas, hotels, at transport terminals, and resorts around the USSR in the late 1970s.
+These playing machines appeared in the hallways of cinemas, hotels, transport terminals, and resorts around the USSR in the late 1970s.
 Those devices seemed a technical miracle and didn’t cause the addiction.

-The museum has a collection of more than forty playing machines, including quite rare exhibits, such as “Penalty-kick”, “Destroyer”, or “Submarine”.
+The museum has a collection of more than forty playing machines, including quite rare exhibits, such as “Penalty-kick,” “Destroyer,” or “Submarine.”
 Most playing machines still work, and every visitor can play any game they like — fifteen counters are being given to them with an entrance ticket.

 03The “Moscow Lights” Museum

 This museum tells the story of Moscow illumination, and the journey begins from the small square neat the boyars’ chambers in Armyansky side-street, where the “Moscow Lights” museum is located.

 04The Burganov House

 05The Vodka History Museum

 This museum will be interesting to those who praise the most famous Russian spirit — vodka.
-During your visit, you’ll learn about the es of making vodka and see some interesting things connected with people who dedicated their lives to it.
+During your visit, you’ll learn about the es of making vodka and see some exciting things connected with people who dedicated their lives to it.

-The Vodka History Museum may be found in the Izmailovo Kremlin — it’s the title of the entertainment center on which contains a lot of interesting things, including other museums as well, for example, the Museum of Bread.
+The Vodka History Museum may be found in the Izmailovo Kremlin — it’s the title of the entertainment center on which contains a lot of exciting things, including other museums as well, for example, the Museum of Bread.
 The Vodka History Museum was opened in 2001.
 By the way, the lar museum works in St. Petersburg.